 If your contingency plan involves other people, say, your colleagues or your family members, talk it through with them.
 Let them know what they’re supposed to do when certain things happen.
 Prepare them.

 Then, if your plan includes actions to prepare for future accidents, execute them.
-This can help you lower the risks.
+This can help you lower the risks you may have while goal setting.

 Changes happen all the time.
 For your contingency plan to be practical, you should review it and make adjustments regularly.
 Evaluate the items in your plan.
 Over time, some risks may become more or less likely, or may bring about different outcomes.
 Learn your situation well, and update your solutions accordingly.